AabrooFatima/AabrooFatima/README.md

 - 👋 Hi, I’m @AabrooFatima
-- 👀 I’m interested in nothing
+- 👀 I’m interested in
-- 🌱 I’m currently learning how to ignore stupid people
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on how to be patient
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me

 <!---